-We understand that the first example of an internally manufactured offline cockpit featured on the first Opel Omega - launched in 1985 and built at Ruesselsheim.
+First internal We understand that the first example of an internally manufactured offcockpit module line cockpit featured on the first Opel Omega - launched in 1985 and built appeared on at Ruesselsheim.
 The Omega cockpit integrated the Instrument Panel (IP), steering column, and pedal box to form a subassembly.
-The offline assembly tasks allowed good accessibility, and the workers were relieved of the error -prone work area of the foot pedals inside the car body, a task that historically involved strenuous physical work. iii By contrast, we understand that the first door module was externally procured - supplied by Brose for the 1987 Audi 80 coupe.
+The offline 1985 Omega assembly tasks allowed good accessibility, and the workers were relieved of the error -prone work area of the foot pedals inside the car body, a task that historically involved strenuous physical work.iii By contrast, we .....by contrast, understand that the first door module was externally procured - supplied first door module by Brose for the 1987 Audi 80 coupe. was outsourced

-Fiat's Tipo a pioneer

-There appears to be some consensus that Fiat's Cassino plant and its Tipo platform broke new ground in the use of modules.
+Fiat's Tipo a pioneer There appears to be some consensus that Fiat's Cassino plant and its Tipo platform broke new ground in the use of modules.
 In 1980, Fiat management reportedly concluded that 'the major cost of bringing a new car to market is the capital equipment and facilities required and not the car's design and development' (other OEMs we have met actually emphasised that the engineering cost is almost as significant).
 Fiat therefore embarked on a programme for the Tipo model that simplified the car's design and assembly and maximised the opportunities for component sharing across the Fiat marques (variants included the Lancia Dedra/Delta, Alfa 155, Fiat Tempra).
-The link between modules and a platform strategy (pioneered, in its modern sense^{iv}, by the Tipo) is notable and will be returned to (see below).
+The link between modules and a platform strategy (pioneered, in its modern senseiv, by the Tipo) is notable and will be returned to (see below).